 There is, however, some good news for those who are already fully vaccinated, but there are stipulations.
 The CDC says fully vaccinated people can now safely gather indoors, in small gatherings with other people who are fully vaccinated – no mask required.
 But it’s important to note that fully vaccinated people should continue to wear face masks and maintain physical distance while in public spaces.
 Those who are fully vaccinated should also continue to avoid medium and large gatherings and those who are not vaccinated and considered high-risk.

 “The vaccines are certainly a step in the right direction – and a reason to celebrate – but we’re not out of the woods yet,” she says.

 5 reasons to still wear a face mask after you’ve been vaccinated

 Here, Dr. Englund explains why it’s important for those who have already been vaccinated to continue wearing a mask:

 - It takes time for the vaccine to kick in.
-You won’t reach the 94% or 95% effectiveness rate until a couple of weeks after your second dose of the vaccine.
+You won’t reach the nearly 95% effectiveness rate until two weeks after your second-dose of the Pfizer or Moderna vaccine.
 After the first dose, you do get a partial immune response, which is good news, but it doesn’t mean you’re immediately protected the minute the needle goes in your arm.
 For the Johnson & Johnson vaccine, you’re considered fully vaccinated two weeks after your single dose.